OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 ## Ancient One *
 The Ancient Ones were a species that existed long before the others.
 They developed galaxy-wide automated factories, before dying out suddenly.
 They built the factory that built the Mechanicals, they built the automatic gas-extraction system that gave solid surfaces to the Drifters, and they left ruins around the Local Cluster for you to find.

+# Non-Sentient Environment Species
+Non-Sentient Environment species are those that are not brought along by the player or NPC spaceships.
+They could be found on planets, Ancient One biospheres, or floating in space itself.
+They all have ecosystems so one species is rarely found on its own.

-# Non-Sentient Species
+# Non-Sentient Ship Species

-Non-Sentient species consist of two main categories.
+Non-Sentient Ship species consist of two main categories.
 The actual species are documented within the folder for the species that owns the spaceship on which the species live.

 ## Plants
 Plants are brought along either to preserve their existence or for food.
 A Human example is wheat.